menu

 Because occupations involving physical labor dominate the local economy, Columbus is generally considered to be a blue-collar town.
 58.44% of the Columbus workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Columbus is a village of transportation and shipping workers, professionals, and service providers.
 There are especially a lot of people living in Columbus who work in healthcare suport services (15.16%), farm management occupations (11.74%), and teaching (10.51%).

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 22.00% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+A relatively large number of people in Columbus telecommute to their jobs.
+Overall, about 22.00% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Setting & Lifestyle

-As is often the case in a small village, Columbus doesn't have a public transportation system that people use for their commute.
+Columbus is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Demographics